Bespoke Spinal Injury Care in London and Across the UK

 - Tetraplegia affects movement and sensation in all four limbs, in addition to the stomach and some chest muscles.

 Having a spinal injury does not mean that people cannot live in their own homes.
-Although there are life threatening secondary health complications which need monitoring, such as skin, bladder and bowels, with proper support clients can lead fulfilling, active and happy lives.
+Although there are life-threatening secondary health complications which need monitoring, such as skin, bladder and bowels, with proper support clients can lead fulfilling, active and happy lives.
+Leading towards the return of individual’s independent living.
+Hence at Eximius we offer our bespoke spinal injury care service.